Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Introduction

 \section{Introduction}

-While many constructions and infrastructures such as buildings, pavements, bridges, and tunnels are dilapidated in the world, it is difficult to always manually inspect all of them.
+\IEEEPARstart{W}{hile} many constructions and infrastructures such as buildings, pavements, bridges, and tunnels are dilapidated in the world, it is difficult to always manually inspect all of them.
 Instead of the manual inspection, automatic inspection is one of the prospective solutions for efficiently diagnosing these constructions.
 While such inspection can be achieved by several types of sensors such as the Falling Weight Deflectometer, the Pavement Density Profiler, and the Ground Penetrating Radar, this paper focuses on crack segmentation on images captured by generic cameras for visual inspection.

 Crack segmentation~\cite{bib:crack_survey1} is defined to be binary semantic segmentation in the field of computer vision.
-While the number of classes in crack segmentation (i.e., two classes) is much fewer than the one of recent generic segmentation tasks, such as scene segmentation~\cite{DBLP:conf/cvpr/JiaoWJSLH19,DBLP:conf/nips/LiuHZTJHL18} and aerial image segmentation~\cite{DBLP:conf/cvpr/LiHLLCSWTL21}, real-world crack segmentation is not an easy problem even with recent powerful deep neural networks.
-This is because of the following reasons: \begin{enumerate} {$\langle$\Alph{enumi}$\rangle$.} \item {\bf High class-imbalance:} The number of crack pixels is much less than the number of non-crack pixels (i.e., background pixels), as shown in Fig.~\ref{fig:top} (b).
-In such a problem, all pixels tend to be classified to background. \item {\bf Fine cracks:} Cracks can be hairline, which are difficult to be segmented, as shown in Fig.~\ref{fig:top} (b). \item {\bf Low-Resolution (LR):} For inspection of various structures such as tunnels~\cite{DBLP:conf/mva/StentGSSC13,bib:tunnel_1}, pavements~\cite{DBLP:journals/tits/FeiWZCLLYL20,bib:pavement_1}, and bridges~\cite{DBLP:journals/tase/PrasannaDGBLLP16,bib:bridge_1}, an inspection camera captures cracks in LR (as shown in Fig.~\ref{fig:top} (a)) because it cannot get close to the structures for safety reasons. \item {\bf Cracks in blurred images:} Since inspection images are usually captured from moving vehicles such as cars and drones for efficient inspection, those images can be blurred, as shown in Fig.~\ref{fig:top} (a). \end{enumerate}
+While the number of classes in crack segmentation (i.e., two classes) is much fewer than the recent generic multiclass segmentation~\cite{DBLP:journals/pami/ShelhamerLD17, DBLP:journals/pami/HeGDG20, DBLP:conf/cvpr/KirillovHGRD19}, real-world crack segmentation is not an easy problem even with recent powerful deep neural networks.
+This is because of the following reasons: \begin{enumerate} {$\langle$\textit{\Alph{enumi}}$\rangle$.} \item {\bf High class-imbalance:} The number of crack pixels is much less than the number of non-crack pixels (i.e., background pixels), as shown in Fig.~\ref{fig:top} (b).
+In such a problem, all pixels tend to be classified to background. \item {\bf Fine cracks:} Cracks can be hairline, which are difficult to be segmented, as shown in Fig.~\ref{fig:top} (b). \item {\bf Low-Resolution (LR):} For inspection of various structures such as tunnels~\cite{DBLP:conf/mva/StentGSSC13} and pavements~\cite{DBLP:journals/tits/FeiWZCLLYL20}, an inspection camera captures cracks in LR (as shown in Fig.~\ref{fig:top} (a)) because it cannot get close to the structures for safety reasons. \item {\bf Cracks in blurred images:} Since inspection images are usually captured from moving vehicles such as cars and drones for efficient inspection, those images can be blurred, as shown in Fig.~\ref{fig:top} (a). \end{enumerate}

 While even each of the aforementioned problems is not an easy problem, crack segmentation is more challenging due to the combination of all of these problems, even with SoTA methods, as shown in Fig.~\ref{fig:top} (c) and (d).
 To cope with these problems, this paper proposes a unified framework consisting of the following novel contributions (Table~\ref{table:contributions}):